Kale and Basil Pesto

 Amount Per Serving: Calories: 92Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 7mgSodium: 209mgCarbohydrates: 5gFiber: 1gSugar: 1gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Pesto is not used in large amounts, so even though this Kale and Basil Pesto recipe has a generous amount of cheese, I would eat it for any phase of the original South Beach Diet and it’s also great for other low-carb eating plans.
+Pesto is not used in large amounts, so even though this Kale and Basil Pesto recipe has a generous amount of cheese, I would eat it for any phase of the original South Beach Diet.
+And although kale does have some carbs, again you’re not eating a huge amount so it’s also great for low-carb and Keto eating plans.

 Find More Recipes Like This One:

 Use Fresh Herbs to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 This recipe was posted in 2013 when I had a garden that was bursting with kale.
 The recipe was last updated with more information in 2022.